 You are hot, uncomfortable and sweaty.
 Australian Medical sheepskins can help.
-Certified Australian Medical Sheepskins ( AS 4480.1 1998) must have 30mm long wool fibres, a pile density and thickness to ensure their unique therapeutic properties, and are treated to be Urine Resistant (UR) and washable at 80°C for thermal disinfection.
-AS 4480.1 1998 Australian Medical Sheepskins are actually lambskins.
-These select Merino cross lambskins have finer wool fibres and greater wool pile densities than pure Merino lambs or the other parent.
-Such properties enhancement is known in sheep breeders language as "hybrid vigor".
+Certified Australian Medical Sheepskins ( AS 4480.1) have 30 mm long wool fibers, and a high pile density that produces their unique therapeutic properties.
+These sheepskins have been tanned so that they are Urine Resistant (UR) and washable to 80°C, for thermal disinfection.
+AS 4480.1 Australian Medical Sheepskins are actually lambskins.
+These select Merino cross lambskins have finer wool fibers and greater wool pile densities than pure Merino lambs or the other parent.

 Product Stamp Product Care Tag

-Standards Australia are published documents that set out specifications and procedures designed to ensure products, services and systems are safe, reliable and consistently perform the way they are intended to.
+Standards Australia publish documents that set out specifications and procedures designed to ensure products, services and systems are safe, reliable and consistently perform the way they are intended to.

 Medical sheepskins are chrome tanned to make them machine washable and have a very high wool pile density.
-Specialised chrome tanning produces a sheepskin that is Urine Resistant and machine washable in hot water; making them suitable for incontinent users.
-The wool is clipped to a fibre length of 30mm for maximum pressure reduction.
-Tanning is necessary to prevent the wool from detaching from the skin.
+Specialised chrome tanning produces a sheepskin that is Urine Resistant (UR) and machine washable in hot water; making them suitable for incontinent users.
+The wool is clipped to a fiber length of 30 mm for maximum pressure reduction.
+Tanning is necessary to prevent the wool from detaching from the leather.
 Certified Australian Medical Sheepskins (AS4480-1 1998) have even more prescriptive properties; making them the BEST available.

 Australian Medical Sheepskins and Medical Sheepskin products have been successful nursing aids for the prevention of pressure ulcers ( bed sores) since the early 1960’s.
-The value and comfort of Australian Medical Sheepskin products is derived from the springy 30mm pile ( about 1.25") of these specially tanned sheepskin hides.
-The high pile density ( number of fibres per square cm.) of soft, springy resilient wool fibres creates a cushion that distributes body weight and pressure over a large area.
-Each fibre acts as a "mini-spring" that will deform to a body contour; particularly at pressure points.
+The value and comfort of Australian Medical Sheepskin products is derived from the springy 30 mm pile ( about 1.25") of these specially tanned hides.
+The high pile density ( number of fibers per square cm.) of soft, springy, resilient fibers creates a cushion that distributes body weight and pressure over a large area.
+Each fiber acts as a "mini-spring" that deforms to a body contour; particularly at pressure points.

-Unlike other fibres, wool can absorb moisture up to 33% of the wool weight; without feeling wet.
-The wool fibres wick moisture away from the skin, keeping it dry - an important consideration for bed sore prevention.
+Unlike other fibers, wool can absorb moisture up to 33% of the wool weight; without feeling wet.
+Wool fiber wick moisture away from the skin, keeping it dry - an important consideration for bed sore prevention.
 The wool pile surface also reduces friction and skin tearing (due to shear forces); making Medical Sheepskins ideal overlays for people confined to a bed or wheelchair.
-Medical Sheepskin properties provide improved comfort for the patient and reduction in the primary causes of bedsores, pressure sores and decubitus ulcers:
+Medical Sheepskin improve comfort for the patient and reduction in the primary causes of bedsores, pressure sores and decubitus ulcers:

 - Skin Moisture

 Medical sheepskins of the past have been used very effectively in the home environment, but were not generally used in hospitals.
 This was largely because many patients were incontinent and sheepskins did not hold up well in these circumstances.
-Similarly, disinfection was a problem, since sheepskins could only be washed in cold water.
+Similarly, disinfection was a problem.

-Today, the deficiencies of previously available medical sheepskins have been remedied.
+Today, these deficiencies have been remedied.
 As of 1998, a new standard of Medical Sheepskin was introduced in Australia.
-The CSIRO, in partnership with industry, developed new technologies that produced the : "Australian Medical Sheepskin ( Australian Standard AS 4480.1 1998)".
-Our HiTemp UR Australian Medical Sheepskins exceed this standard.
+The CSIRO, in partnership with industry, developed new technologies that produced the : "Australian Medical Sheepskin (AS 4480.1 1998)".
+Shear Comfort HiTemp UR Australian Medical Sheepskins exceed this standard.

-This Standard specifies requirements for tanned sheepskins and lambskins that are used for health care, medical and institutional uses.
-They are used to minimize the incidence, severity and duration of pressure ulcers ( bedsores and decubitus ulcers) by decreasing friction, pressure and humidity at the points of contact between the patient and the bed or chair.
+This Standard specifies the qualities of tanned sheepskins and lambskins that are needed for home health care, medical and institutional uses.
+Minimize the incidence, severity and duration of pressure ulcers ( bedsores and decubitus ulcers) by decreasing friction, pressure and humidity at the points of contact between the patient and the bed or chair.

-The tanning of leather is broadly defined as organic material chemically and permanently transformed to a non-putrescent, non reversible and durable material.
-At the end of the tanning process there are a number of chemical and physical tests undertaken.
-The first, simplest, and most important is the boil test.
+Tanning is followed by a number of chemical and physical tests undertaken.
+The first, and most important is the boil test.
 Before the leather is unloaded from the tanning vessel, a measured square is boiled in a beaker for a given number of minutes, according to the type of skin being tanned.
 If, at the end of the allotted time, there is no shrinkage and the square hasn’t turned into a gelatinous blob, the leather is deemed tanned.
-In the case of the new Hi-Temp Australian Medical Sheepskin, other substances are added to the process to heighten the boil point thus ensuring the leather being tested is superior to the standard tanning process enabling it to be washed at high temperature to achieve thermal
+In the case of HiTemp UR Medical Sheepskin, other substances are added to raise the boil point.
+This ensures the leather can be washed at high temperature for thermal disinfection.

 Shear Comfort HiTemp UR Medical Sheepskins meet or exceed the Australian Medical Sheepskin Standard (AS4480.1 1998) and must have the following properties: